youssefaltai/gso/README.md

 objects (usually UI components) that are interested in knowing when the wrapped state changes.

-Observables force observers notification when encapsulated state changes, so whenever application state changes, UI components can instantly update accordingly.
+Observables force notification of observers when encapsulated state changes, so whenever application state changes, UI components can instantly update accordingly.